-- the AIF's valuation procedure and pricing methodology; - a description of liquidity risk management and redemption arrangements; - a description of all fees, charges and expenses and maximum amounts thereof, which are directly or indirectly borne by the investors; - the policy on ensuring fair treatment of investors; and - a description of any preferential treatment of investors.
+- the AIF's valuation procedure and pricing methodology; - a description of liquidity risk management and redemption arrangements; - a description of all fees, charges and expenses and maximum amounts thereof, which are directly or indirectly borne by the investors; - the policy on ensuring fair treatment of investors; and - · a description of any preferential treatment of investors.

-AIFMs are now subject to the new EU disclosure requirements with respect to the environmental, social and governance (ESG) criteria, both at the level of the AIFM itself and the level of their investment funds, whether such investment funds have an ESG focus or not.
+AIFMs are now subject to the new EU disclosure requirements with respect to the environmental, social and governance (ESG) criteria, both at the level of the AIFM itself and the level of the investment funds they manage, whether such funds have an ESG focus or not.